Back to all guides

 Private insert

-Hold one removable card with the part of the story you do not want on the surface.
+Hold one slim card with the part of the story you do not want printed across the surface.

 Page marker

-Use the tab edge to mark a spread you are still building.
+Use the tab edge to mark a spread you are still rearranging, then take it off before the journal goes back on the shelf.

 Move this later if...
 The note I am not ready to glue down...
 Keep this with the page for now...
 This belongs here, but lightly...
 What I might add next...
 Temporary memory, still worth saving...